-75 Barry Rubin, "The Future of Egypt," Middle East Review of International Affairs, vol. 10, No. 2, Article 3 (June 2006).
+75 Barry Rubin, "The Future of Egypt," Middle East Review of International Affairs, vol. 10, No. 2, Article

+^{3 (}June 2006).
 76 Mustapha Kamel Al-Sayyid, "The Impact of 9/11 on the Middle East," Middle East Policy, vol. 9, No. 4, (December 2002): 76.

-long-term relationship was extremely important to Mubarak and to the military, too much to risk a divorce.
+Edward S. Walker Jr., who served as U.S. Ambassador in Israel (1997 to 1999) and Egypt (1994 to 1997), identified Mubarak's actions as more of an appeasement to U.S. demands than outright manipulation.
+The Egyptian economy, military assistance, long-term relationship was extremely important to Mubarak and to the military, too much to risk a divorce.
 In fact in 2006 Walker predicted, "I think we are going to see a continuation of this kind of pulling and tugging with the United States, frustration on both sides with each other's behavior, but a marriage which neither can afford, at this point in history, to break, because we both gain from that marriage."
 Kamel adds, that Egypt would "do its best to toe the U.S. line, except when U.S. wishes are seen as jeopardizing regime survival.
 For this reason, advice from some quarters in the United States about the human-rights situation in Egypt or an unpopular military action against Iraq would simply be ignored by the Egyptian government."